We welcome all types of riders and skill sets, and you can choose from any level of difficulty.

 BREAK DOWNS?
 Have a break down during a ride?
 (Mechanical, not emotional) No worries.
-MAX BMW will come to the rescue retrieve fallen steeds!
+We’ll come to the rescue to retrieve fallen steeds!

 NOISE: Is your bike loud?
 Most are quiet, but if yours is loud, then TTDD may not be for you.
 We will ride in lots of beautiful countryside, past neighbors who either live off the grid (to get away from noise) and/or may have livestock and horses.
 And annoyed neighbors can shut down access to some of the best gnarly roads.
 Surprisingly easily.
 It’s a gorgeous location with many excellent dirt roads and we’d like to be welcomed again next year.
 So, for the sake of maintaining access and friendly relations, we need you to either quiet your bike, or we can refund your entry fee if you’re unable to quiet it.

 IMPORTANT: Despite our best attempts to describe the routes, difficulty, terrain, etc, there are ALWAYS unexpected circumstances, and only YOU can determine if/what you should ride: